openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 put(key: string, value: Uint8Array | string | number | boolean): Promise&lt;void&gt;

-Adds a KV pair of the specified type to the KV store.
+Adds a KV pair of the specified type to this KV store.
 This method uses a promise to return the result.

 -   Parameters